Plant nutrients in soil: Uptake processes

 All three mechanisms operate simultaneously, but one mechanism or another may be most important for a particular nutrient.
 For example, in the case of calcium, which is generally plentiful in the soil solution, except when aluminium over competes calcium on cation exchange sites in very acid soils (pH less than 4), mass flow alone can usually bring sufficient amounts to the root surface.
 However, in the case of phosphorus, diffusion is needed to supplement mass flow.
 For the most part, nutrient ions must travel some distance in the soil solution to reach the root surface.
 This movement can take place by mass flow, as when dissolved nutrients are carried along with the soil water flowing toward a root that is actively drawing water from the soil.
 In this type of movement, the nutrient ions are somewhat analogous to leaves floating down a stream.
 In addition, nutrient ions continually move by diffusion from areas of greater concentration toward the nutrient-depleted areas of lower concentration around the root surface.
 That process is due to random motion, also called Brownian motion, of molecules within a gradient of decreasing concentration.
-By this means, plants can continue to take up nutrients even at night, when water is only slowly absorbed into the roots as transpiration has almost stopped following stomatal closure.
+By the mean of diffusion, plants can continue to take up nutrients even when transpiration stops following stomatal closure and thus mass flow is interrupted.
 Finally, root interception comes into play as roots continually grow into new, undepleted soil.
 By this way roots are also able to absorb nanomaterials such as nanoparticulate organic matter.